How to gain confidence: Proven tips for developing and building self-assurance

 7. Speak positively to yourself

-The way you talk to yourself matters.
+You are your biggest cheerleader and the way you talk to yourself matters.
 Try using encouraging words when you talk to yourself.
 Replace negative thoughts like “I can't do this,” with “I'll give it my best shot.”
 The more you cheerlead yourself, the more confident you may feel.

 💙 Indulge in self-kindness with (Self) Love Bombing, a mindfulness practice on the power of being kind to yourself.